NexInfinite/whython/README.md

 # What is whython?
 > An almost fully customizable language made in python!
+> This is the ocr version with changed syntax so you can try code in their shitty psuedocode guide :)
+> The below is just the same as the main branch, ignore this.

 Whython is a project language, the idea of it is that anyone can download and edit the language to make it suitable to what they want.
 This could be